 By deploying that Prophecy he also created the whole unnecessary complication of the Harrycrux — which was not a part of the solution, and which now had to be dealt with as well as the rest of the Horcruxes.

 He also does not seem to have realized that he trapped himself just as surely as he trapped Riddle, until after the wheels were already in motion; forcing himself into a perfectly odious line of action that was not really in his nature (and required him to take responsibility for things, and other people’s welfare — at which he had signally failed before).
-However much he tried to shirk it.
+However much he tried to shirk it or palm it off on others.

 First off, he couldn’t just stand back and let it all happen without him.
 That’s not the way an Albus Dumbledore operates.
 Not if he intended to remain on top of matters.
 And certainly not if he wanted to know who the foretold child was (assuming there even was such a child), to provide the child with some sort of concealment until Albus deemed it time to unleash him, and to oversee his training.
 In short, he had to break a lifelong habit and get involved.
 (Which you will notice he did as remotely as possible.)